IllusiveMan2186/Game-Price-Bot/README.md

 sh deploy.sh
 ```

+After script run under section 'Fetching Minikube IP and Service Ports' you could see links to services

-After script run then run in different terminals :
+But if this links not work then run in different terminals :
 ```console
 kubectl port-forward svc/backend-service 8080:8080
 ```